 At the AFSC, as noted previously, there are a myriad of approaches take to set ISS for age and length composition data used in assessments.
-There is no generally agreed upon approach, however, a common approach that has been implemented is to make ISS some function of the number of hauls, this follows from a result of Pennington et al. (2000) that found the age composition ISS to be one per sampled haul.
+There is no generally agreed upon approach, however, a common approach that has been implemented is to make ISS some function of the number of hauls.
+This follows from a result of Pennington et al. (2000) that found the age composition ISS to be one per sampled haul.
 Herein we find that the average age composition ISS per haul by species group (gadid, flatish, and rockfish) to be larger than one per sampled haul.
 We also find that there is no clear relationship between the number of sampled hauls and the magnitude of ISS, particularly for gadids and flatfish.
 There was, however, a stronger trend for rockfish.
 It is unclear as to the consequence of ISS misspecification in AFSC assessments that use the number of sampled hauls as a proxy for ISS, as ISS misspecification can lead to bias model results (Stewart and Monnahan 2017, Xu et al. 2020).
 We note that the results of the analysis conducted here does not strongly support the approach of using hauls as a proxy due to the large uncertainty and lack of correspondence when comparing ISS to the number of sampled hauls.
-The results of this analysis showed an increasing trend between the age composition ISS per haul and the number of ages sampled per haul, however, we support the approach of increasing the number of hauls sampled from rather than reducing the number of hauls in order to increase sampling on any given haul (e.g., Siskey et al. 2023).
+The results of this analysis showed an increasing trend between the age composition ISS per haul and the number of ages sampled per haul.
+Therefore, we support increasing the number of hauls sampledrather than reducing the total number of hauls and increasing per haul sampling(e.g., Siskey et al. 2023).